iExecBlockchainComputing/iexec-tutorials/CloudCoinAnalysis/README.md

 The application runs on top of iExec platform and generate a market report, it performs exploratory data analysis, generating graphes, and use a machine learning algorithm to predict the market prices in future 30 days for the 3 cryptocurrencies and also Bitcoin.

-## About iExec:

-iExec is building the future of the Internet infrastructure by decentralizing the cloud computing market.
-It is the first blockchain-based cloud computing marketplace.
-The iExec network connects cloud resource sellers with cloud resource buyers, encouraging an ecosystem of decentralized and autonomous, privacy-preserving applications.
-This network aims at providing companies with scalable, secure and easy access to the services, datasets and computing resources they need. iExec’s technology relies on Ethereum smart contracts and allows for a virtual cloud infrastructure that provides high-performance computing services on-demand.

 ## Data and algorithm source:

 The code is forked from: